pradeep1920/Data-Analysis-through-Dask/README.md

 # Data-Analysis-through-Dask

-In this repository, I have used Dask for data analysis on a very large dataset.
+In this repository, a very large dataset(9.8GB) is used for Data Analysis through Dask

 https://docs.dask.org/en/latest/